 I need to get out of this rain.
 I’m already soaked to my skin.

-He turned around and peered into the tea shop’s fogged-up window, cupping his hands against the glass.
-The interior looked cosy and inviting but, more importantly, warm.
+He cupped his hands against the glass and peered into the tea shop’s fogged-up window.
+It looked warm.
+That was all he cared about.
 He pushed against the door and a small bell rattled above his head.

-The smell of cinnamon and spice hit him like a powerful aphrodisiac and he instantly forgot about the rain outside.
-The tea shop was small, bright and warm with colourful paintings on the walls, giving it an old-fashioned feel to match its exterior.
-Several round glass-topped tables with chairs clustered around them filled the space.
-Behind the counter were several boxes of loose tea—Ceylon, Earl Grey, Rooibos—available for purchase, or to drink on the premises.
-The shop was half-full with customers sipping on their favourite brews and reading their favourite books.
+The smell of cinnamon and spice hit him like a powerful aphrodisiac that made him forget about the rain outside.
+The small, bright tea shop was filled with colourful paintings on the walls that gave it an old-fashioned feel to match its exterior.
+Several round glass-topped tables and chairs filled the space.
+Several boxes of loose tea were stacked behind the counter—Ceylon, Earl Grey, Rooibos—available for purchase, or to drink on the premises.
+The shop was half-full with customers eating, drinking and reading their favourite books.

-Jonathan shook the rain off his coat, then shivered as the chill from his wet clothes seeped into his bones.
-It was autumn and the weather was starting to turn.
-He spotted a free table and claimed it by draping his coat over the back of one chair.
-He dropped his bag and umbrella on the floor and sat down in the other, facing towards the counter.
-Another shiver ran through him as the warm air met his cold skin.
-His stiff body slowly began to relax.
-Around him, people were hugging steaming mugs of tea and coffee.
-He examined the menu and nodded to the man behind the counter.
+Jonathan slipped his coat off, shivering as the warm air met his cold skin.
+It was autumn in the United Kingdom and the weather was starting to turn.
+The rain was just the beginning.
+He spotted a free table and draped his coat over the back of one chair to claim the space.
+He dropped his bag and umbrella on the floor and sat down, facing towards the counter.
+Another shiver ran through him as his chilly exterior caught up to the warmth of the tea shop interior.
+He checked the menu card on the table and nodded to the man behind the counter.

-A man in his sixties, presumably the owner, approached with a transparent digital notepad and a stylus pen.
+A man in his sixties approached with a transparent digital notepad and a stylus pen.
 ‘Terrible weather we’re having.
 Just started this morning and hasn’t let up.
 What can I get you?’

 ‘A pot of Earl Grey tea and any of your cream-filled cakes.
 I don’t care which one.’
 Jonathan shivered again.